New South Wales households are spending up to $400 a year more than they need to on electricity bills.

 |Dodo Power & Gas||$2,120||$1,708||$412|

-Prices based on average energy consumption for five-person households on the Ausgrid network.
-Market offers used are highest discounted plans from each provider.
+Prices based on average energy usage for five-person households on the Ausgrid network, December 2016.
+Market offers used are highest discounted plans from each provider at the time.
+General guide only.

 Customers of all seven electricity retailers compared stand to save by switching from standing offers to leading market offers with the same provider, provided they meet the conditions of their respective discounts, such as paying on time or by direct debit.
 Failure to do so would mean they pay the higher non-discounted rate for electricity, which in many cases would be the same as what they would pay on their retailer’s more expensive standard offer.